lettherebemoreyield/harvesthelper/README.md

 Things to do:
 1. Get live APR rates from CMC for Curve/Harvest.
 2. Calculate APY based on APR variables in CMC.
+3. Implement UNI Strategy logic.
+(CRV only for now)

 Thanks
 ~lettherebemoreyield